SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 > Invalid from date format.

 Cool!
-I know, I don't need this other if statements down here, but I'll leave.
+I know, I don't need this other if statement down here, but I'll leave.

-Let's see what this looks like.
+Anyways, let's see what this looks like.
 Refresh with the bad date and... cool!
 A nice JSON error message with: "Invalid from date format" and a 400 status code.
 On production, the stack trace wouldn't be here, but the user *would* see this message.

 ## ApiFilter arguments Option

-But let's do an extra challenge.
+Let's do an extra challenge.
 Pretend that we want to make this behavior - whether to throw a 400 error on an invalid date format - something that is *configurable* when we activate the filter.